myDevicesIoT/cayenne-docs/docs/FEATURES.md

 * **Mobile app** – The Cayenne app has been designed to give you an easy way to manage your devices from your mobile device, with the easy to use mobile experience that you expect.

-**Manually control device**<br/>
+**Manually control device**

 Cayenne makes it easy to add widgets to your device and project dashboards for quickly changing the state of your device.
 Using Actuators or Custom Widgets, you can easily manually take action on your device.
-For example, you can create a custom [Button widget](#button-control) that lets you easily toggle your light on/off.
-Or you can add a [Servo Motor](#servo-motor-motor) that lets you adjust a motor using a [Slider widget](#slider-control).
+For example, you can create a custom [Button widget](#custom-widgets-button) that lets you easily toggle your light on/off.
+Or you can add a [Servo Motor](#supported-hardware-actuators-motor-servo-motor) that lets you adjust a motor using a [Slider widget](#custom-widgets-slider).

-Cayenne has a growing list of widgets available to help you manually control a device’s state.
+Cayenne has a growing [list of widgets available](#custom-widgets) to help you manually control a device’s state.

-* [Button](#button-control): Change device state from ON/OFF or HIGH/LOW.
+* [Button](#custom-widgets-button): Change device state from ON/OFF or HIGH/LOW.
 For example, turning a light on/off.
-* [Dial Knob](#dial-knob-widget): Change values between MIN and MAX, such as the temperature of a thermostat or volume control.
+* [Dial Knob](#custom-widgets-dial-knob): Change values between MIN and MAX, such as the temperature of a thermostat or volume control.
 Knob widgets can also be used to just display the current value of a knob that is being turned by a user, such as potentiometer or physical knob located on a board.
-* [Joystick](#joystick-widget): This controls a device, such as a video camera in a parking lot or a robot.
+* [Joystick](#custom-widgets-joystick): This controls a device, such as a video camera in a parking lot or a robot.
 It controls movements on X and Y axis in 4 directions.
-* [Lighting](#lighting-widget): Changes the color, adjusts the luminosity and has ability to turn on or off a light, LED or light source.
+* [Lighting](#custom-widgets-lighting): Changes the color, adjusts the luminosity and has ability to turn on or off a light, LED or light source.
-* [Slider](#slider-control): Change the value of the connected device, such as dimming a light.
+* [Slider](#custom-widgets-slider): Change the value of the connected device, such as dimming a light.
-* [Switch](#switch-widget): Used to change between 2 states, such as switching between power voltage levels used.
-Similar to a button. <br/><br/>
+* [Switch](#custom-widgets-switch): Used to change between 2 states, such as switching between power voltage levels used.
+Similar to a button.

-**Scheduling actions**<br/>
+**Scheduling actions**

 Cayenne allows you to create scheduled events for LoRa devices, Raspberry Pis, Arduinos, connected sensors and actuators.
 A scheduled event can have one or more actions added to it.
 After setting up your scheduled action, Cayenne will take care of running the action at the appropriate time.
-[View more on Scheduling](#scheduling)
+[View more on Scheduling](#features-scheduling)

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602144848/ScheduleEvent-08.jpg" width="346" height="546" alt="Triggers"><br/><br/></p>

-**Automatic Triggers**<br/>
+**Automatic Triggers**

 Cayenne allows you to create triggered actions on and between your LoRa devices, Raspberry Pis, Arduinos, connected sensors and actuators based upon the state your devices.
 After setting up your Triggers, Cayenne will monitor device conditions and take action once the appropriate conditions are met.
 Simply put if a trigger event happens, then a resulting action happens.
-[View more on Triggers](#rules-engine)
+[View more on Triggers](#features-triggers)

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602151114/Triggers-06-Notification.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>